 The amount elected is treated as distributed to the beneficiary on the last day of the prior taxable year (i.e., December 31, 2022 for amounts elected by March 6, 2023) and paid by the beneficiary as an estimated payment on January 15 of the following year (i.e., January 15, 2023).

 Amounts treated as distributions should be considered by fiduciaries when considering the distribution election discussed above.

 A trust made estimated tax payments during the first three quarters of a tax year.
 The trust’s fiduciary then realizes that a beneficiary attained a certain age, which triggered a mandatory distribution.
 This mandatory distribution caused the trust’s taxable income to be distributed to the beneficiary.
 Consequently, the trust is expected to owe little or no tax, but the beneficiary would owe additional tax because of the distribution.

 By making the election described above, the trust’s estimated tax payments could be treated as made by the beneficiary.

-Please contact your Mazars tax professional for more information.
+Please contact your Mazars professional for additional guidance.